Recovery conversations: Industry expert tips & webinar highlights.

 During the past months we’ve seen an increasingly growing online presence of the leisure industry, reinforced by COVID-19 pandemic’s impact.

-So online bookings might not be the ‘only’ way forward, but they are definitely the ‘smartest’ way forward, since digitalization is a growing trend that is here to stay.
+So online bookings might not be the ‘only’ way forward, but they are definitely the ‘smartest’ way forward, since digitalisation is a growing trend that is here to stay.

 Also because we need to be prepared for new virus outbreaks or regulations which might require a more low-touch economy.
 With time, this will result in walk-up culture slowly staying behind and being a thing of the past.
 And let’s not forget that advanced bookings and bringing these experiences and customer journeys online has a great deal of advantages for your leisure business in terms of customer engagement, retention, loyalty and overall growth, but more importantly, also for your guests in terms of convenience.